XinluLiu1/LOreal-Sentimate-Analysis-Dashboard/README.md

 The sentiment analysis output is used to build a dashboard that:

-- Visualizes sentiment distribution by brand
+- Visualizes sentiment distribution specifically for L'Oreal Paris
-- Filters by brand
+- Compares competitor reviews by average review score
-- Identifies high-subjectivity reviews for deeper insights

 ### 🧰 Tools Used
 - [ ] Power BI *(example screenshots below)*